FreedSoul/pkmn-react/README.md

 ## reminder

 - remember when passing functions as props to child just send the reference like [theprop={handlerX}] or to send arguments use [theprop={()=>handlerX(...args)}]never use [theprop={handlerX()}] <-- this make the function to inmediately being executed in every rerender
+- how do you pass data from the child to parent?, using callbacks